 more about her father.

-Kent Durden's complete filmography is not yet fully documented, but is believed
+Kent Durden's complete filmography as a cinematographer is not yet fully documented, but is believed

 to include the following films, in chronological order.
 Please contact us for additions or corrections.

 • Deserted Island (1965?)
 Durden Films, prod.
 James E. and Kent Durden.

 Documents San Miguel Island in the Santa Barbara Channel.